stuxnetix/Information/Linux OS/Readme.txt

-Info about Linux OC //
+Info about Linux OS //
 -------------------